 After lunch, drive to the far eastern end of the island to Cape Greco (Cavo Greco).
 The drive will take you through the British army base of Dhekelia – no documentation is required, although there is nowhere you will be allowed to stop.
 I headed to Konnos Beach, where there is a lovely walk south along the cliffs to sea caves and a small church.

 Finish your day by heading on south to Cape Greco itself, to watch the sun set over the Mediterranean.

 Day 3: Nicosia

 On day 3, head inland for an hour to the capital Nicosia, one of the must-see Cyprus destinations.
-Check out my post Nicosia: Cyprus’s Divided Capital for the perfect itinerary for your day!
+Check out my post Things to do in Nicosia old town: Cyprus’s divided capital for the perfect itinerary for your day!

 Day 4: Choirokoitia, Limassol and Kourion